tock/tock/boards/raspberry_pi_pico/README.md

 ## Book

-For furher details and exmaples about how to use Tock with the Raspberry Pi Pico, you might want to check out the [Getting Started with Secure Embedded Systems](https://link.springer.com/book/10.1007/978-1-4842-7789-8) book.
+For further details and examples about how to use Tock with the Raspberry Pi Pico, you might want to check out the [Getting Started with Secure Embedded Systems](https://link.springer.com/book/10.1007/978-1-4842-7789-8) book.